 To make it even easier, they used the password "ABCDE".
 But that is the icing on the cake.
 There are programs that reliably guess WEP passwords.
 No matter what password they had chosen, the machine would still have been vulnerable to anyone with some expertise.

 Today's voting computers might have a little better security, but that doesn't mean they can be trusted.
 Even if the security is enough to thwart random passers-by, that does not mean it will stop people from the company that made the machine, or people from the election authority, from rigging the election indetectably.

 Virginia has decertified this machine, but is the replacement good enough for your elections?
 The proper criteria are more than a little more strict.

 Even if the computer's security isn't so weak that outsiders can crack it, that doesn't mean you can trust it.
 The manufacturer might rig the election; the election authority might rig the election.

-New Zealand is using an insecure internet voting system.
+Australia is using an insecure internet voting system.

 In addition to the software vulnerabilities, remote voting opens the door for voters to be coerced by their bosses, by abusive spouses, etc. It is a foolish risk to permit remote voting except in special cases such as when people are travelling or in the hospital.

 If young people are not voting, it's because they see the candidates that might win are working for plutocrats.
 Making it less work to vote is no solution.